sirbrandonn/NFT-DROP-PROJECT/README.md

 ### Questions?
 Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/projects/CO77556be5-25e9-49dd-a799-91a2fc29520e) and link your Discord account so you can get access to helpful channels and your instructor!

+sugar upload
+- run this command from just one level outside of the assets folder
+- The upload command is essentially saying - "Hey Sugar CLI, take all the NFT pairs in my assets folder, upload them to NFT.storage or whichever storage I configured in config.js, initialize the candy machine config holding the pointers to these NFT"

+sugar deploy
+- Now that all my NFTs are uploaded to NFT.Storage, Sugar should generate a cache.json file
+  - It should contain the link to each of the images that was uploaded to NFT.Storage
+- run this command to deploy our NFTs on-chain

+sugar verify
+- run this command to verify my NFTs were actually uploaded